How To Choose the Right Skirting Board Size

 We offer a complete range of large skirting boards featuring a larger detailed profile, proportionate to larger skirting sizes.

-Modern
+Modern Properties

-Since these earlier periods, modern properties have typically been built with far lower ceilings and been far less elaborate in design.
-They therefore tend to use far shorter skirting boards, usually up to the 6”/150mm mark, which are more proportionate with the rooms and ceiling heights.
+Since these earlier building periods, modern properties have typically been built with far lower ceilings and been far less elaborate in design.
+They therefore tend to use shorter skirting boards, usually up to the 6”/150mm mark, which are more proportionate with the rooms and ceiling heights.

 Ceiling Height